 Moses received a private resurrection by Jesus (Michael).
 “Yet Michael the archangel, when contending with the devil he disputed about the body of Moses, durst not bring against him a railing accusation, but said, The Lord rebuke thee” (Jude 9).

 Elijah was taken alive to Heaven in a chariot of fire.
 “And it came to pass, as they still went on, and talked, that, behold, there appeared a chariot of fire, and horses of fire, and parted them both asunder; and Elijah went up by a whirlwind into heaven” (2 kings 2:11).

-At the transfiguration, Peter, John, and James were given a preview of the second coming of Christ in His power and glory (Luke 9:28–32).
-Elijah appeared as a representative of the saints who will be translated without seeing death when Jesus comes, and Moses as a representative of the righteous who die and will be raised from their graves to accompany their Savior to heaven.
+At the transfiguration of Jesus Christ, Moses and Elijah appeared.
+Peter, John, and James were given a preview of the second coming of Christ in His power and glory (Luke 9:28–32).
+Elijah appeared as a representative of the saints who will be translated without seeing death when Jesus comes.
+Moses appeared as a representative of the righteous who die and will be raised from their graves.

 In His service,